 “Where is everybody?”
 I inquired.

-When I found out that one of my best friend had omitted to invite my daughter at her daughter’s birthday party, the only one from the entire gym class, I felt angry.
+When I found out that one of my best friends had omitted to invite my daughter at her daughter’s birthday party, the only one from the entire gym class, I felt angry.
 Disappointed of course, but so angry.
-I just could not believe someone could do such an insensitive thing, someone I knew very closely, someone I trusted and liked.
+How can someone be so insensitive?
+I just could not believe this close friend I liked and trusted could do such a thing!

 I hugged my daughter, shared with her my sentiment but she just kept on repeating to me: